prakash855/e-notes/README.md

 ### 3. Pin and Unpin Notes
 - Users can pin notes to have them prominently displayed for quick access.
 - Pinned notes can be easily unpinned.

+### 4. Customize Note Background Color
+- Each note allows users to customize its background color for personalization.

 ## Tech Stack